Spinal Tumor Center

-The Washington University Center for Spinal Tumors, led by Jacob Buchowski, MD, MS, Professor of Orthopaedic and Neurological Surgery, provides comprehensive, specialized care to patients with tumors of the spine.
+The Washington University Spinal Tumor Center, led by Jacob Buchowski, MD, MS, Lawrence G. and Elizabeth A. Lenke Distinguished Professor of Orthopaedic Surgery, Professor of Neurological Surgery and Chief of the Spine Division, provides comprehensive, specialized care to patients with tumor of the spine.

 Spinal tumors can be broadly classified into two categories: metastatic spinal tumors and primary spinal tumors.

 Metastatic spinal tumors originate somewhere else in the body (for example, the breast, lung, prostate, or kidney) and spread to the spine where they can cause fractures and/or compression of the spinal cord or nerves.
 Despite advancements in cancer care, metastatic spinal tumors are very common: of the 1.2 million patients that are diagnosed with cancer in the U.S. each year, between 10 and 30% will have symptomatic spread of cancer to the spine when they are diagnosed.
 The types of cancer that are most likely to result in spinal metastases include breast cancer, prostate cancer, kidney cancer, and thyroid cancer.